DigitalState/Platform/README.md

    4ceab8511b85        sdk_sdk             "/bin/sh"           3 seconds ago       Up 2 seconds                            sdk
    ```

-6. Enter the container in console mode:
+6. Enter the container in bash mode:

    ```
-   docker exec -it sdk /bin/sh
+   > docker exec -it sdk /bin/sh
    ```

 At this point, you have the SDK container running on your local machine as a bare Linux Alpine system with Ansible pre-installed and ready to accept commands.